PagesjaunesMobile/Mobrise/README.md

 <img src="https://d1wp6m56sqw74a.cloudfront.net/~assets/06411d647980ea21025882f94f6ef7fe" width="200"/>

 This is an unofficial open-source iOS and Android client for the [bitrise.io](http://bitrise.io) public API.
 The app is build with React Native / Expo

+This is a work in progress.
+Current version is still in alpha stage.

 ## Install